 - Once your site is launched please direct all WordPress questions and issues to LSATechnologyServices@umich.edu to ensure they are tracked in our ticketing system and that you will have a prompt response from anyone on our team.
 Launched sites are linked from the Main WordPress Site list page and your departmental profile.

 - Website updates are to be done by the site owner after site launch.

 We offer a mid-level support plan for LSA WordPress customers.
 Editing WordPress is pretty intuitive and the software is fun to use.
 When editing, if you have general questions we recommend searching Google or wordpress.org for an answer.
 WordPress is open source technology and there are thousands of forums where someone has asked the same question you have, so you can quickly find an answer.
-If you run into larger issues when editing and need help from our team please email email@example.com with the question and we will be happy to assist you.
-Web Services hosts several weekly Open Labs at our office.
-You can use these Open Labs to come in and work on your WordPress site and we we will have staff available to help.
-Registration for open labs and more information about our services can be found on the CMS Web Services site or on our Calendar page.
+If you run into larger issues when editing and need help from our team please email LSATechnologyServices@umich.edu with the question and we will be happy to assist you.
+Web Services hosts several weekly Open Labs on zoom.
+You can use these Open Labs to work on your WordPress site 1:1 with our staff.
+Registration for open labs and more information about our services can be found on the Technology Services website or on our Calendar page.

-There is no formal training for WordPress, however, under the ‘getting started‘ section you’ll find various posts with short video tutorials.
-From here you can get an introduction to WordPress and learn more about the dashboard, media library, and difference between pages and posts.
-In addition, Web Services will be happy to do individual training during our weekly Open Labs or by appointment with your Content Coordinator.
+There is no formal training for WordPress, however, there are a multitude of resources and videos available online from a quick google search or in the WordPress Codex.
+In addition, Web Services will be happy to do individual training during our weekly Open Labs or by appointment with your Web Designer.